Proofs¶

 Perform a case analysis over the given argument:

 Apply the induction scheme to the conclusion.
-There are several behaviours depending on the type of the current goal and whether an argument is given.
+The behaviour of the tactic depends on the type of the current goal, and whether the optional arguments are given.

-) w.r.t. those variables and only then is the induction applied.For an equivalence goal, an argument must always be specified, and,
+generalize) w.r.t. that term, understood in systemexpr_annot.
+Only then is the induction applied.For a global goal, an argument must always be specified, and,

-if a timestamp variable is given then, a weak induction is performed over this variable as well as a case disjunction over all possible actions;
+if the given term is a timestamp variable, a weak induction is performed over this variable, as well as a case disjunction over all possible actions;

-for any other term argument, the tactic behaves as in the reachability case.
+for any other term argument, the tactic behaves as in the local case.

 The weak induction variant is in fact the most widely used tactic in current Squirrel examples to prove the observational equivalence of a protocol.